pi-top/pi-top-Python-SDK/docs/installing.rst

 Using PyPI
 =====================

-You can install the latest version of the SDK through PyPI with:
+You can install the latest version of the SDK through PyPI into your pi-top with:

 .. code-block:: sh